Dick Schafrath: Facts and family

-Schafrath was a member of the Alpha-Sigma Chapter (Ohio State) of the Kappa Sigma fraternity.
+Schafrath was a member of the Alpha-Sigma Chapter (Ohio State) of Kappa Sigma fraternity.

 Fifty years after leaving Ohio State University, Schafrath returned to complete his college diploma.
 On August 27, 2006, at the age of 69, he graduated from OSU with a B.S. in Sports and Leisure Studies.
 As part of his college coursework Schafrath wrote Heart of a Mule, an autobiography published by Gray & Company, Publishers in 2006.

 Schafrath had seven children from two marriages; Jefferson, Renee, Ty, Heidi, Bruin, Gerrit, and Isaac.
 He also had 16 grandchildren and 8 great-grandchildren.

 Death

 Schafrath died on August 15, 2021, aged 84.